 Your Heat Pump is Louder Than Usual

 If your heat pump makes a swooshing sound, then runs louder than normal, it could be a simple solution.
-It’s likely the function described above: the heat pump going into defrost mode.
+It’s likely the function described above, the heat pump going into defrost mode.
 Typically, the valves shifting causes the swooshing noise.
 The continued loud operational noises are often caused by the compressor, but it’s typically not a reason for concern.

 Loud Noises During Shut Down or Startup

-Heat pump units often make strange sounds while starting up or powering down.
+Heat pump units often make strange noises while starting up or powering down.
 This is somewhat alarming if you’re not accustomed to these sounds.
 For instance, a heat pump with a Scroll-type compressor makes a few unusual sounds involving clicking and tapping when shutting down.
 When starting up, they make loud, rickety noises that sound like the whole unit is bouncing back and forth.

 These noises are typical.
-However, if you’re used the sounds your heat pump makes, and it suddenly begins to make some previously-unheard noises, it’s a good idea to investigate to be sure something’s not amiss.
+However, if you’re used to the sounds your heat pump makes, and it suddenly begins to make some previously-unheard noises, it’s a good idea to investigate to be sure something’s not amiss.

 Loud, Metal-to-Metal Sounds

 Sometimes, a heat pump may make loud noises that sound like metal hitting metal inside the unit.
 You should turn the unit off immediately and inspect the fan.
 These types of sounds are often the result of the fan blades hitting something that has ended up inside the unit, such as a chunk of ice or another component.